avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

--The "DomeRamp" tool creates a screen space ramp texture -The "DomeAFL_FOV" tool creates a standard 2D domeAFL_FOV node + camera -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera -The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
+-The "DomeRamp" tool creates a screen space ramp texture -The "DomeAFL_FOV" tool creates a standard 2D domeAFL_FOV node + camera -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera -The "Galaxy" tool runs the Galaxy Creator tool that creates dynamic particle based galaxies.
+-The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
 -The "Color + Bump Material" tool creates a mia_material based mental ray shading network with support for color and bump file textures.
--The "Galaxy" tool runs the Galaxy Creator tool that creates dynamic particle based galaxies.
+-The "HELP" tool loads the Domemaster Stereo Shader Wiki page in your web browser.

 Note: The location of the default domemaster control map textures is now:
 Windows: